maboox/ShamsiCal/README.md

-# PyQt Shamsi Windows Calendar Widget

-A customizable desktop calendar widget, displaying Jalali (Shamsi), Gregorian, and Hijri dates with daily events.
+# Persian Desktop Widgets

+A suite of customizable desktop widgets including a multi-calendar display (Jalali, Gregorian, Hijri) with events, a quote display, and an RSS feed reader with AI-powered summarization and translation.
 Built with Python and PyQt6.

 ## Features

+*   **AI-Powered RSS Summarization & Translation (via Together.AI):**
+    *   Summarize full article content fetched from RSS item links using advanced AI models.
+    *   Translate the generated summary into Persian.
+    *   Requires a Together.AI API key (see setup instructions below).

 *   **Multiple Calendar Systems:** Displays Jalali (primary), Gregorian, and Hijri dates.
 *   **Event Display:** Shows daily events/holidays for Jalali dates.
 Events are fetched from an online API and cached locally for offline access.